yasasp/BusBar/README.md

 # BusBar
 # BusBar, 2-Feb-2019
 # TED Talk Video https://www.youtube.com/watch?v=QuR969uMICM
-# Before Code is describing a coin flip game, where I try to implement the game in D-Wave.
+# This Code is describing a coin flip game explained on Ted Talk, where I try to implement the game in D-Wave.

 # If I want to check, whether QC cheated or not, I have to go back to and check the coin state of the
 # intermediate steps.
 To do this I have to ask QC.
 So, QC will 'lie" (possibly) as it will only show